 I recommend setting your aperture at F/8 not so wide to avoid softness or too narrow to avoid diffraction and setting your ISO at 100 in the daylight or 400-800 at nighttime, as stated above use the aperture priority mode then the camera will set the shutter speed for you and you don’t have to worry about your exposure all your images in the series will be well exposed.

-How many photos needed for a time-lapse?
+How many photos are needed for a time-lapse?

-Before shooting the time-lapse decide how long you want your video and what frame the resulting video will be, the 2 most popular frames are 24 FPS & 30 FPS so now easily you can do the math.
+Before shooting the time-lapse decide how long you want your video and what frame the resulting video will be, The 2 most popular frames are 24 FPS & 30 FPS so now easily you can do the math.

 24 FPS example